nishita-kadian/obsidian-plugin/README.md

-# Obsidian Sample Plugin
+# Obsidian Cycle Through Panes Test Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).

 This project uses Typescript to provide type checking and documentation.
-The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.

-**Note:** The Obsidian API is still in early alpha and is subject to change at any time!

-This sample plugin demonstrates some of the basic functionality the plugin API can do.
+This cycle through panes plugin demonstrates the following functionalities.
-- Adds a ribbon icon, which shows a Notice when clicked.
-- Adds a command "Open Sample Modal" which opens a Modal.
-- Adds a plugin setting tab to the settings page.
-- Registers a global click event and output 'click' to the console.
-- Registers a global interval which logs 'setInterval' to the console.
+- Ctrl + Tab allows you to move to the next pane in the Obsidian app.
+- Ctrl + Tab + Shift allows you to move to the previous pane in the Obsidian app .

 ## First time developing plugins?